Wrong1234/Laravel-Simple-CRUD-Operation/README.md

 This system allows users to showcase their projects with details, images, and links to related resources like GitHub repositories.

-1.Full CRUD operations for portfolio projects 2.Bootstrap-based frontend with modern UI components 3.Responsive card-based project listings
+[Full CRUD operations for portfolio projects] [Bootstrap-based frontend with modern UI components] [Responsive card-based project listings]
-4.Project detail pages with descriptions and technology stack 5.Edit, delete, and view functionality for each project 6."Add Project" capability for new entries 7.Mobile-friendly design using Bootstrap's grid system 8.MySQL database integration for data persistence
+[Project detail pages with descriptions and technology stack] [Edit, delete, and view functionality for each project] ["Add Project" capability for new entries] [Mobile-friendly design using Bootstrap's grid system] [MySQL database integration for data persistence]

 ## Technologies Used

--Backend: Laravel
--Database: MySQL
+[Backend: Laravel]
+[Database: MySQL]
--Frontend: HTML, CSS, JavaScript, Bootstrap
--Authentication: Laravel's built-in authentication system
+[Frontend: HTML, CSS, JavaScript, Bootstrap] [Authentication: Laravel's built-in authentication system]